NOTE: All rule changes/modifications for the 2007 season are in bold italics. All rule changes for the 2006 season are in italics.

 1. A player may be assigned to any position at which he appeared in 20 or more major league games the preceding season.
 Players not qualified at any position as a result of major league experience are qualified only at the position that they played most the previous year in the major or minor leagues.

-Example: In 1993, Gary Sheffield played third base for the Padres.
-In 1994 he signed with the Marlins and started the season in right field.
-Even though he was the starting right fielder for the Marlins, in the 1994 auction, he was only eligible at third base until after auction day.
-After auction day, the owner could move Sheffield to an outfield spot.
+· Example: In 2007, Ryan Braun played third base for the Brewers.
+In 2008, he started the season in left field.
+Even though he was the starting left fielder for the Brewers, during the 2008 auction he was only eligible at third base.
+After auction day, the owner could move Braun to an outfield spot.

-2. Any non-pitcher may be assigned to the utility spot(s).
+2. Any player may be assigned to the utility spot(s).

 B. After the active player auction: